SingLZ/Project/README.md

 **Required Must-have Stories**

-* Users are able to view menu
+[✓] Users are able to view menu
+[✓] Users can navigate to cart screen
+[✓] Users can navigate to profile screen
-* Users are able to add items to cart
+[ ] Users acn add items to cart
-* Users can delete items from cart
+[ ] Users can delete items in cart

 **Optional Nice-to-have Stories**

-* Users earn points per order
+[ ] Users earn points per order
-* Users can look for locations of restaurant
+[ ] Users can look for locations of restaurant
-* Users can add comments for each item on the menu
+[ ] Users can add comments for each item on the menu

 ### 2. Screen Archetypes

 - Menu Screen
-  * users can browse items
+  [✓] users can browse items
   * users can select items
 - Shopping cart Screen
   * users can browse their cart